-Our dedicated Welfare Benefits team successfully assists large numbers of clients to challenge incorrect decisions.
-The benefit system is extremely complicated - It is easy for both claimants and officials to make mistakes that lead to a serious legal problem.
+Our dedicated Welfare Benefits solicitors team successfully assists large numbers of clients to challenge incorrect decisions.
+The welfare benefit system is extremely complicated - It is easy for both claimants and officials to make mistakes that lead to a serious legal problem.
 Bureaucracy and staff cuts can lead to severe delays in benefit offices dealing with your claim or appeal.
 Professional advice is often needed to help resolve problems.

-We specialise in appeals to the First Tier Tribunal and applications for permission to appeal to the Upper Tribunal.
+We specialise in welfare benefits appeals to the First Tier Tribunal and applications for permission to appeal to the Upper Tribunal.
 Our team can assist you to understand the legal process to challenge a negative benefit decision.
 We are able to advise you step-by-step on the appeals process and help you to prepare for your tribunal hearing.

 Our Welfare Benefits lawyers are also able to provide professional advice and representation if you have been accused of benefit fraud.